 Middleton's early years as an actor was highlighted in a July, 1902 article and photo in the Paducah (Kentucky) Sun newspaper.
 Excerpts from that article: "...
 Charles B. Middleton, leading man and stage director with the La Belle Park Theater stock company.
 This is Mr. Middleton's second season in Paducah ..." ; "Mr. Middleton is a native Kentuckian, having been born in Elizabethtown." ; "Mr. Middleton will star with his own company ... the coming winter season."

-He met actress Leora Spellmeyer in the early 1900s and they began working together on the vaudeville circuit circa 1906.
+He met actress Leora Spellmeyer in the early 1900s and they began working together and touring on the vaudeville circuit circa 1906.
 Charles and Leora tied the knot in 1908 in Pennsylvania, and settled down in the Freeport and Hempstead areas in Nassau County, New York.
 Located about thirty five miles from New York City, Freeport and Hempstead were popular communities for stage and vaudeville performers.
 Daughter Leora was born in 1915.
 And Charles was a long time member, director, and president of the L.I.G.H.T.S.
 Club (Long Island Good Hearted Thespian's Society).
 There's many trade publication mentions of "Middleton, Spellmeyer and Company" and "Middleton and Spellmeyer" playing various locations in the United States and Canada.
 And 1909 and 1910 issues of Variety noted their tours in England.
 Below are a few trade and newspaper ads.

 |Charles and Leora's act was one of many on a bill at theaters and vaudeville houses, and they performed together from about 1906 through the late 1920s.|